Your Rights Post Arrest

 The police will likely also attempt to interrogate you and seek your consent to conduct a search of your property.
 The United States Constitution grants you rights against self-incrimination and unlawful searches.
 These rights protect you from police interrogation and unjustified searches while under arrest.
 Therefore, you should not agree to be interrogated outside the presence of your attorney, and you should not allow police to search your property unless they produce a valid search warrant.
 Other than providing basic identifying information such as your name and address, do not respond to police questioning unless your attorney instructs you to do so.
 The police cannot force you to comply with an interrogation, and your silence cannot be used against you at trial.
 Similarly, no negative inference can be drawn from your refusal to allow a warrantless search.

-If you need legal assistance defending a criminal charge, please contact attorney John Venza.
+If you need legal assistance defending a criminal charge please contact me, attorney John Venza, today.

 Developing the right strategy and using my connections in the legal community, I will do my best to get your case dismissed so you can move on with your life.